cipslab/stance-dictionary-scoring/README.md

 ===========
 This script implements scoring of stance in Bieber & Finegan (1989).
 The paper is included in this repo as a pdf.
 It scores only the "evidence" markers for certainty and doubt because the other features are sentiment related and more modern sentiment analyzers exist.

-While Bieber & Finegan used part-of-speech tagging to implement their rules, this applies the rules as regex matches.
+While Bieber & Finegan used part-of-speech tagging to implement their rules; however, this implementation applies the rules as regex matches.
 This may amount to a gloss of some of their rules.
 For example one of their rules is:
 ```
 it/that (ADV) BE/SEEM______: apparent, clear, definite, plain, sure (frame includes contracted forms)
 ```